Best Weightlifting Shoes For Squatting And Lifting In 2021

 Obviously, rubber is going to compress more than the plastic or wooden heals available.

 To tell the truth, for an entry-level lifter, it probably won’t be noticeable.

 Looks-wise, I think they look alright.
 Nothing too flashy about them but not ugly either.

 I have heard a couple of complaints about the material not being breathable so if your feet get rather hot when you train, comfort might be an issue at times.

-If you are looking to "test the waters" of weightlifting and squat shoes, on a budget, these could be an option.
+If you are looking to "test the waters" and want to try some cheap squat shoes, these are certainly an option.

 I have to admit, I didn't know a huge deal about the technical side of these shoes.

 I had heard some good things, seen them before and just really loved the look of them.